meerakpa/msds434/README.md

 # MSDS434: Data Science and Cloud Computing
-Weekly Demo Videos from Lectures --> https://drive.google.com/drive/folders/1FsoXd_SRiY7VdDk9AbPEIYpUfKLWRS6c?usp=sharing
+Weekly Demo Videos from Lectures

+NOTE: Not all the videos are able to be uploaded here due to size but here is the google drive folder with all the demo videos: https://drive.google.com/drive/folders/1FsoXd_SRiY7VdDk9AbPEIYpUfKLWRS6c?usp=sharing

 **Week 1: Introduction to Cloud Native Platforms**